Coronavirus: What's happening in Canada and around the world on Friday

 What's happening around the world

-As of Thursday, more than 92.5 million cases of COVID-19 had been reported worldwide, with more than 51.1 million of those considered recovered or resolved, according to Johns Hopkins University's COVID-19 case tracking tool.
-The global death toll stood at more than 1.9 million.
+As of Friday evening, more than 93.7 million cases of COVID-19 had been reported worldwide, with more than 51.6 million of those considered recovered or resolved, according to Johns Hopkins University's COVID-19 case tracking tool.
+The global death toll stood at just over two million.